yallop/ocaml-ctypes-inverted-stubs-example/README.md

 * [`generate.ml`](stub_generator/generate.ml) is an OCaml program that generates C source and header files from the definitions in the `Bindings` module, and an OCaml module that can be used to link the generated code with the code in `Bindings`.
 (See [`apply_bindings.ml`](lib/apply_bindings.ml) for the actual linking.)

-The prerequisites for building the library are [ctypes 0.3][ctypes-0.3], [Xmlm][xmlm], [ocamlfind][findlib] and an OCaml compiler whose runtime has been compiled to position-independent code.
+The prerequisites for building the library are [the ctypes development version][ctypes-master], [Xmlm][xmlm], [ocamlfind][findlib] and an OCaml compiler whose runtime has been compiled to position-independent code.
 [OPAM][opam] users can install the prerequisites by issuing the following commands:

 ```
 opam update
-opam switch install 4.01.0+PIC
+opam switch install 4.02.0+PIC
+opam pin add ctypes git@github.com:ocamllabs/ocaml-ctypes.git
-opam install ctypes xmlm ocamlfind
+opam install xmlm
 ```

 When you type `make` the following things will happen: